 - Visits are vital.
 Schedule regular virtual or socially distant outdoor visits with friends, neighbors and loved ones to keeps your social emotional relationships strong.
 Connection can reduce the likelihood of turning to substances to “fill you up.”

 Move a muscle.
 Instead of picking up that drink, look for opportunities to move.
-Some public libraries are offering virtual chair yoga or skip the pre-dinner cocktail and head outside.
+See what's happening at your local community center or township building to go on a hike or take a yoga class.
+Find activities to occupy your time and entertain your mind.
+Skip the pre-dinner cocktail and head outside.
 Even a short walk around the block can get your natural endorphins going and boost your mood through fresh air and sunlight.

 - Write Before You Sip.
 Buy a journal and try writing some thoughts before you reach for that bottle.
 You’ll be surprised how much better you feel when you put your feelings on paper – and it will delay and distract you from your usual vices.
 You might even discover you have a hidden memoir in there.

 Travel without leaving home.
-Hundreds of cultural institutions are offering free or inexpensive programming and classes are available online.
-Likewise, audiobooks and podcasts are easily accessible.
+Audiobooks and podcasts are easily accessible and just an arm's length away.
 Instantly stepping away from your thoughts and into a new world can reduce stress, enhance contentment, and create healthy ways to cope – leaving bad habits behind.
+Likewise, cultural institutions frequently offer free or inexpensive programming and classes available online.

 Most importantly, if trying these types of activities doesn’t help you reduce or eliminate your need for substances, it doesn’t mean you’ve failed.
-Everyone is different and we are living through incredibly stressful times.
+Everyone is different so try to have fun exploring new things -- maybe even with a friend -- as you find what works for you.
 You may require a more comprehensive strategy to address your behavioral healthcare needs.
 I encourage you to seek professional help to learn about what approach is best for you.